 This post is primarily to remove the awful sample posts that are necessary to orient beginners toward whatever design aesthetic the base template desires.
-I understand why these examples exist, but they inevitably fill me with hate.
-I generally use them to save time and alter them tremendously without having to sketch a layout that will probably look extremely similar to the outcome either way (slightly yellow or grey text over a plain black background).
+I generally use templets to save time and alter them tremendously without having to sketch a layout that will probably look extremely similar to the outcome either way (slightly yellow or grey text over a plain black background).

 What are we doing here?
-I often ask myself the same question when I arrive anywhere.
 Firstly, I am here to write and push myself to creativity as a way of cutting through otherwise immobile depression.
 I hope actually paying for hosting will motivate me to write more.
 Probably not; I am, sometimes, a huge piece of shit.

 I guess I should explain my departure point.
 I'm a Marxist, first and foremost, and my criticism almost always begins with class and reaches out to the various and insidious ways class predicates other types of oppression.
 I like to think I'm pretty good at thinking in that manner at this point, but I'm sure I'm just as stupid as anyone else with a blog.
 I guess my other main departure point is interpersonal: I do what I can to be empathetic and outreaching.

 It's extremely likely that I will be posting a lot about cinema and other pop culture media.
 I often find the extremity with which we take these things to be tedious, in a sympathetic way.
 Writing endlessly on them while ignoring the individual pain that exists in the world isn't super helpful, like sewing shut a head wound.
 Simultaneously, ignoring how culture reveals and influences the political mind is short-sighted.
 It's a difficult balance to strike, and I wouldn't admonish anyone for missing the mark--even egregiously so.